 Karl Llewellyn Papers

 In this collection are the working papers, correspondence, teaching materials, and published and unpublished manuscripts of Karl N. Llewellyn.
 The material covers the wide range of his interests, from the Uniform Commercial Code to the Sacco and Vanzetti case to American Indians.
-An excellent guide to the collection by Raymond M. Ellinwood and William L. Twining is available in the Law Library (XXKF213.L54 guide 1970) and online in PDF.
-A supplementary guide, compiled by Sheri H. Lewis, is also available in the Law Library (XXKF213.L54 guide 1994) and online in PDF.
+An excellent guide to the collection (PDF) by Raymond M. Ellinwood and William L. Twining is available in the Law Library (XXKF213.L54 guide 1970).
+A supplementary guide (PDF), compiled by Sheri H. Lewis, is also available in the Law Library (XXKF213.L54 guide 1994).
 The Karl Llewellyn Papers are located in the Special Collections Research Center, having been moved from the D'Angelo Law Library.

 Walter D. Malcolm Papers

 This collection contains the correspondence and working papers of Walter D. Malcolm, who is known for his work on Articles 2 and 9 of the Uniform Commercial Code.
 Correspondence and general papers are arranged chronologically, and U.C.C. working papers are arranged by article number.
 Consult a reference librarian for access to these papers.